ShuntaYorimoto/hcrkit/README.md

   ...
   ```

-`-d, --database PATH`: Path to FASTA file of reference RNAs sequences for BLAST or path to BLAST database
+`-d, --database PATH`: Path to BLAST database

-- For running with creation of BLAST database, specify path to the reference RNA sequence (it is also **necessary to specify `--make_db` parameter** for creation of BLAST database).
-- For running with using existing BLAST database, specify path of BLAST database.
-Although multiple files are maked with different file extention as creation of BLAST database, the pre-built BLAST databases can be specifiedby providing the database name without the extension as the argument of this parameter.
+- Specify the database name without extension (e.g., `Apis`)
+- The database must be created beforehand using `makeblastdb` (see [Prepare BLAST database](#prepare-blast-database))

-`-p, --prefix STRING`: String used as a prefix for output files and a directory
+`-p, --prefix STR`: String used as a prefix for output files and a directory

 `--initiator_id ID`: The name of fluorescently-labeled hairpin DNA

-- The names which can be specified as options are only products lineup of ISHpalette™ Short hairpin amplifier (production of [Nepagene](https://nepagene.jp/en/products/fluorescent-tissue-staining-in-situ-hcr/ishpalette-2)): S23, S41, S45, S72, S73, A161.
+- The names which can be specified as options are only products lineup of ISHpalette™ Short hairpin amplifier (production of [Nepagene](https://nepagene.jp/en/products/fluorescent-tissue-staining-in-situ-hcr/ishpalette-2)): S23, S41, S45, S72, S73, A161
-- The other names of products can be used, if you specify `--initiator_custom` parameter.
+- The other names of products can be used, if you specify `--initiator_custom` parameter

 **Optional Parameters**

-`--target_ids PATH`: Path to the file of the list of on-target transctipts IDs (The output of `extract_target_ids.py`)
+`--target_ids PATH`: Path to file containing list of on-target transctipts IDs

-- When this parameter is omitted, hcrkit extract the transcript ID from the FASTA header of `-i, --input PATH`, taking the string up to (but not including) the first whitespace.
+- When omitted, `hcrkit` extracts the transcript ID from the FASTA header of `-i, --input PATH` file, taking the string up to the first whitespace

-`--make_db STRING`: The name for newly creating BLAST database
+`--gff3 PATH`: Path to GFF3 file for automatic target ID extraction

+- Requires `--gene_name` parameter
+- Useful when the target gene has multiple isoforms or when transcript IDs are unknown
+- Mutually exclusive with `--target_ids`

+`--gene_name STR`: Gene name to search in GFF3 file

+- Required when using `--gff3`
-- `{STRING}_blastdb/`
+- Case-insensitive exact match

-`--min_gc`, `--max_gc`: The percentege of GC fraction of probe binding sites (default: 45-55%)
+`--min_gc FLOAT`: Minimum GC percentage (default: 45.0)
+`--max_gc FLOAT`: Maximum GC percentage (default: 55.0)

-- The GC content can be changed with 40–60% (see [Guidline for design of probes](#guidline-for-design-of-probes) section)
+- The GC content can be changed with 40–60% (see [Guidline for probe design](#guidline-for-probe-design) section)

-`--initiator_custom`: Path to CSV file of custom initiator
+`--initiator_custom`: Path to CSV file of custom initiator sequences

-- For CSV file of custom initiator, the name of the hairpin DNAs are described in the 1st column and initiator sequences described in the 2nd column.
+- CSV format: initiator_name,sequence (no header)
 - Example:

   ```csv